arjunanoop101/hash-table-c/README.md

-Hash table implementation in c using Polynomial rolling hash function key value pairs are both strings
+Hash table implementation in c using Polynomial rolling hash function